Safer Immunization with Holistic Pediatrics: Vaccinating Infants, Babies, and Young Children

 With the rise of vaccination in the public imagination, there's more talk than ever about vaccines, safety, risk, and public health benefits.
 The topic of vaccination is both in your feeds and on your minds.
 Yet, evidence-based information about how to prepare your baby or child for vaccination is practically impossible to find.
 Google anything about vaccines or vaccinating your baby and prepare yourself to find a mind-boggling matrix of contradictory claims.
 Yes, folks, the conversation about vaccination has become so polarized that most of you, especially those anxious about your baby's 8-week vaccines, can't find the information you need to make informed decisions.
-These decisions are more timely than ever with the pediatric Covid vaccine for 6 month to 5 year olds about to become available any day now.
+These decisions are more timely than ever with the pediatric Covid vaccine for 6 month to 5 year olds now available.
 And remember, decisions about immunizing your kid happen from birth (with the Hepatitis B vaccine) and continue deep into their teens years.
 This topic doesn't go away, so it’s best to be prepared.

 The answer is yes.
 Thinking that every body is ready for a vaccine at every moment of every day doesn’t make a lot of sense, right?
 I mean, let's think this through together.
 Is your adult body always at its strongest?
 Is your adult body, with its fully-developed immune system, at its best to fight-off viruses and bacteria at every moment of every day?
 Of course not!
 Bodies of all ages, and especially those who just emerged into the world, need support to be ready to encounter pathogens.